 After trekking over to the mainland from Cozumel and spending a long, hot day to finally check out the Chichen Itza archaeological site, I was definitely impressed.
 I was also exhausted, thirsty, and soaked in sweat.
 It was worth it, but boy did it make me even more appreciative of the Cozumel ruins and other vestiges of Mayan culture right here on Cozumel island.

 Cozumel’s own Mayan ruins are not as famous as Chichen Itza or Coba, but the Cozumel ruins sites include an essential Mayan pilgrimage destination for the goddess of fertility, Ixchel.
-San Gervasio (originally Tantun) park is the most complex of Cozumel’s Mayan ruins sites, and several additional Mayan relics can be found around the island, namely vestiges of old Mayan roads, buildings, altars, and arches.
+San Gervasio (originally Tantun) park is the most complex of Cozumel Mayan ruins sites, and several additional Mayan relics can be found around the island, namely vestiges of old Mayan roads, buildings, altars, and arches.

-While smaller than some of the pre-Hispanic archaeological sites on Mexico’s mainland, Cozumel’s series of Mayan structural ruins are nevertheless quite historically significant and can be found in various locations around the island.
+While smaller than some of the pre-Hispanic archaeological sites on Mexico’s mainland, Cozumel Mayan ruins structures are nevertheless quite historically significant and can be found in various locations around the island.

 For me, that’s a complete win-win.

 Cozumel Mayan ruins and archaeological sites make for more accessible stops along a fuller day’s itinerary, so you can really focus and take in the historical stories they have to tell.

 And if you are on a family vacation to Cozumel, taking in some culture and fascinating ancient history can be priceless…but only if you work within your kids’ (and your own!) physical and emotional stamina for such things.

 Best Cozumel Mayan Ruins and History Sites to Visit

 Unlike my marathon day spent touring Chichen Itza, getting exposed to some of the intriguing pre-Hispanic history in Cozumel does not have to be overwhelming.